shreyank06/blockchain_project/README.md

 4. **Database Entry Check Inside Docker**

     4.1.
-Get the container name with:
+Get the container name with in other terminal:
     ```bash
     docker ps
     ```